JohnSteffan/AirlineOverbookingCalculator/README.md

 After running the model with Logisitic Regression and Random Forests, the Logistic Regression Model proved to be better at matching the training data.
 It turns out that passenger age did not have a significant impact on a passengers probability of no showing for a flight, because the real factor was how many passengers were traveling together.
 Passengers traveling alone were much more likely to miss a flight.

 Logistic Regression was used to determine a P-value for each passenger on a flight to no show.
 Then, with resampling, it became possible to get a confidence interval for the number of noshows for a flight.
+The model then used a 95% confidence interval to protect against bumping passengers.

 ## Flight Level Results